-The UE and the network must fulfil the requirements on IMS feature set as specified in section 2.4.1 of GSMA PRD IR.92 [1].
+The UE and the network must conform to section 2.4.1 of GSMA PRD IR.92 [1].

 Note: Even though resources are available, the UE uses preconditions and sets the local preconditions accordingly in SDP offer and answer.

 2.4.2 Integration of resource management and SIP